GenomicDataInfrastructure/gdi-userportal-ckanext-fairdatapoint/README.md

 ## Config settings

 There is a setting `ckanext.fairdatapoint.harvest_catalogs`.
 Default is `false`.
-If set to `true`, ckan will harvest catalogs as datasets.
+If set to `true`, CKAN will harvest catalogs as datasets.

 The setting can be overriden in the harvester profile, by setting `"harvest_catalogs": "true"` or `"harvest_catalogs": "false"` in the harvester configuration JSON.